 Build an email list.
 Give people a free VALUABLE pdf/ebook when they sign up, and another one when they open the welcome email so that they feel you are generous.

 Segment your list.
-People signing up to your newsletter from Fb ads will be different than people signing up from your website.
+People signing up for your newsletter through FB ads will be different than people signing up from your website.

-Clean your mailing list: getting people on your list that do not open the email costs money.
+Clean your mailing list: get off people that do not open your email.
 After x emails they didn’t open, send them an email telling them that unless they take action, they will be unsubscribed from your list.
-Best way to do so is to send them an email with the subject “are you ok?”
+The best way to do so is to send them an email with the subject “are you ok?”